openebs-archive/openebs-docs/docs/cstor.md

 ## Performance testing of cStor

-Performance testing includes setting up the pools, StorageClasses and iSCSI server tunables.
+Performance testing includes setting up the pools, StorageClasses and iSCSI server tunable.
 Some best practices include

-- Number of replicas - For Statefulsets, when the application is doing the required replication, one replica per volume may be sufficient
+- Number of replicas - For StatefulSet, when the application is doing the required replication, one replica per volume may be sufficient

 - Network latency - Latency between the pods and zones (if the replicas are placed across AZs) plays a major role in the performance results and it needs to be in the expected range